sgress454/sails-s3/README.md

 > The spec will harden, and barring any unforeseen circumstances, we should be able to officially release these adapters by the end of 2013.
 >
 > If you'd still like to try it out, see the example here: https://github.com/mikermcneil/stream-debug
+> And you can learn more about the adapter interface spec here: https://github.com/balderdashy/sails-docs/blob/0.9/api.adapter-interface.md

 ## About Sails.js
 http://sailsjs.com

-ails.js make it easy to build custom, enterprise-grade Node.js apps.
+Sails.js make it easy to build custom, enterprise-grade Node.js apps.
 It is designed to mimic the MVC pattern of frameworks like Ruby on Rails, but with support for the requirements of modern apps: data-driven APIs with scalable, service-oriented architecture.
 It's especially good for building chat, realtime dashboards, or multiplayer games.

 ## About Waterline
 http://github.com/balderdashy/waterline